ZillianGroup/zweb/docs/Setup.md

-# Running ILLA cli Setup
+# Running ZWEB cli Setup

-This document explains how you can setup a development environment for `illa` cli.
+This document explains how you can setup a development environment for `zweb` cli.

 ## Pre-requisites